MihaelaMateiu/polynomial-approximator/README.md

 # Polynomial Approximator
-This code generates a polynomial approximator that is useful for a "Fitting an unknown function" project
+This code generates a polynomial approximator with configurable degree that is useful for a "Fitting an unknown function" project